Toggle menu

 Processing your application

-When a placing request is received during a child or young person's primary or secondary education Educational Services will contact the requested school and the current school for further information to allow them to consider the impact a move of school will have on the child/young person.
+When a placing request is received during a child or young person's primary or secondary education Educational Services will contact the requested school and the current school for further information.

 If following a successful placing request you wish your child to return to their catchment school you will require to complete a new placing request.